-A UV light system needs a reliable power source, regular inspection, and careful maintenance to ensure it remains effective.
+A UV light system needs a reliable power source, and regular and careful maintenance to ensure it remains effective.
+A UV light system needs regular inspection and maintenance to ensure it remains effective.
 Always follow the manufacturer's instructions.
 UV lamps have a limited effective life span and need to be replaced regularly in accordance with the manufacturer's instructions, or every six months whichever is the most often.

-A UV light system needs regular checking to ensure:
+A UV light system should be checked to ensure: